isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-an-hvlp-paint-sprayer/index.md

 manual may not always give you detailed technical information needed when spray painting.
 Therefore, you need further insight to attain an excellent paint finish when using an [HVLP](https://pestpolicy.com/best-hvlp-spray-gun-for-cabinets/) paint sprayer.

 *On how to use an HVLP paint sprayer, start by selecting items required, choose the right tip for the painting task, assemble the sprayer, fix the hosepipe and power cable, fasten the canister and other gun connections, and plug in the sprayer to a power source before pressing on the switch button.*
-*Moreover, set the paint sprayers air pressure and volume accordingly, fill the canister with well-thinned paint, adjust the sprayer for testing and test the paint coat over the section board, tune the sprayer to full coverage, and start spraying over the surface evenly.�*
+*Moreover, set the paint sprayers air pressure and volume accordingly, fill the canister with well-thinned paint, adjust the sprayer for testing and test the paint coat over the section board, tune the sprayer to full coverage, and start spraying over the surface evenly.*
 ## Details: How To Use An HVLP Paint Sprayer
-*Once you are done with spraying, release the trigger (to stop spray action), switch off and unplug the sprayer for power source, reset the pressure settings, and clean the HVLP sprayer before storing it in a cool dry place.��*
+*Once you are done with spraying, release the trigger (to stop spray action), switch off and unplug the sprayer for power source, reset the pressure settings, and clean the HVLP sprayer before storing it in a cool dry place.*
 *Always put on protective gear when using an HVLP sprayer for your own personal safety.
 The i* tems required include:
 - HVLP Paint Sprayer and Extension cable